 - other unusual changes in behavior or mood

-- PRISTIQ is a prescription medicine used to treat depression.
-PRISTIQ belongs to a class of medicines known as SNRIs (or serotonin-norepinephrine reuptake inhibitors).
+- PRISTIQ is a prescription medicine used to treat adults with a certain type of depression called major depressive disorder (MDD).
+PRISTIQ belongs to a class of medicines known as serotonin and norepinephrine reuptake inhibitors (SNRIs).

-- are allergic to desvenlafaxine, venlafaxine or any of the ingredients in PRISTIQ.
+- are allergic to desvenlafaxine succinate, venlafaxine hydrochloride, or any of the ingredients in PRISTIQ.
 See the end of this Medication Guide for a complete list of ingredients in PRISTIQ.

 - have high blood pressure